UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

 Sometimes the workflow you are targeting doesn't require extensive computations but mainly dealing with big pieces of data.
 An example can be, reading a column-structured file and doing some transformation per-column.
 Fortunately, all languages covered in this course have already several tools to deal with big data.
+We list some of these tools in what follows but notice that other tools doing similar jobs can be available for each language.

 .. admonition:: Language-specific tools for big data
    :class: dropdown